anthonydiiorio/Blog/content/posts/pizza/index.md

 [Print PDF 🖨️](pizza.pdf)

-## Dough 🍕
+### Instructions 🍕

 1. Mix the water, yeast, flour, and salt until fully incorporated
 2. Add the olive oil after the flour is fully hydrated
 3. Mix until the dough starts to become smooth and elastic
 4. If the dough is tough, let it rest for 5-10 minutes to relax the gluten, then continue mixing until smooth.

-Cover the bowl and let the dough  rise for 2-3 hours or until doubled in size.
+5. Cover the bowl and let the dough  rise for 2-3 hours or until doubled in size.
 Weigh and form dough balls.
 Store in oiled, individual containers or in a proofing box.
 Refrigerate the dough balls for 1 to 7 days.
 Remove from the fridge 2-3 hours before baking.

-## Baking 👨‍🍳
+### Baking 👨‍🍳

 * Preheat the oven to its highest setting.
 My oven goes to 555°F.
 * **Pizza Stone**: bake for 5-6 minutes or until golden